CraigLangford/Crypto-Price/README.md

 ### Prerequisites

 This app runs using Python 3.6.1.
 Please checkout [www.python.org](https://www.python.org) to install it on your own system.
 It is recommended to build the project in a contained virtual environment.
-It is recommended that you set up [Virtualenv](https://virtualenv.pypa.io/en/stable/) with the [Virtualenv Wrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) which allows you to create and delete Virtualenvs easily.
+This can be achieved with a combination of [Virtualenv](https://virtualenv.pypa.io/en/stable/) and the [Virtualenv Wrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) which allows you to create and delete Virtualenvs easily.

 ### Installing